A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: The scaled Gaussian stochastic process

-Corollary \ref{corollary:Mercer_sgp} implies that the $i$th eigenvalue of the kernel function $K_z(\cdot, \, \cdot)$ in the S-GaSP is $\rho_{z,k}:= \rho_k/(1+\lambda_z\rho_k)$ and the $k$th eigenfunction $\phi_k(\cdot)$ is the same as the one in the GaSP.
+\end{corollary} Corollary~\ref{corollary:Mercer_sgp} implies that the $i$th eigenvalue of the kernel function $K_z(\cdot, \, \cdot)$ in the S-GaSP is $\rho_{z,k}:= \rho_k/(1+\lambda_z\rho_k)$ and the $k$th eigenfunction $\phi_k(\cdot)$ is the same as the one in the GaSP.
 The form (\ref{equ:Mercer_sgp}) does not give an explicit expression for the kernel in the S-GaSP.
-Instead of truncating the series, one can discretize the integral $\int_{\bm{\xi}\in\mathcal X} \delta( \bm \xi )^2 d\bm \xi$ at finitely many constraint points.
-This discretizing procedure leads to an explicit expression of the covariance matrix in the likelihood, discussed in Section~\ref{sec:discretized_sgasp}.
+Instead of truncating the series, one may discretize the integral $\int_{\mathbf x \in \mathcal X} \delta^2(\mathbf x)d \mathbf x$, which leads to an explicit expression of the covariance matrix, discussed in Section~\ref{sec:discretized_sgasp}.